-Project Type Code: F01 Project Type Description: Infrastructure-Energy Improvements
+Project Type Code: A01 Project Type Description: Preservation-Electrical

 This request is for assurance of proper emergency backup generators, switchgears and control panels.
-The existing equipment at Garden State Youth Correctional Facilities is old, outdated and difficult and costly to maintain to the point that they have become unreliable.
+The existing equipment at Northern State Prison, Southern State Correctional Facility, and Garden State Youth Correctional Facility are old, outdated and difficult and costly to maintain to the point that they have become unreliable.
 The equipment at South Woods State Prison requires testing and maintenance to insure it will function properly in the future.
 The systems are required in order to maintain safe and secure correctional facilities.
-The request for Bayside State Prison will provide back up power to Spruce and Willow Hall in the event that the Ancora generator fails.
+The request for Bayside State Prison will provide backup power to Spruce and Willow Hall in the event that the Ancora generator fails.